StarlightInsights/StarlightDataWarehouseTemplate/snowflake/README.md

  - lightdash
 ```

+#### MFA and key pair

+It is highly recommended to enforce MFA (Multi-Factor Authentication) for all Snowflake users that belong to a person.

+For system users, it is recommended to use a **[key pair](https://docs.snowflake.com/en/user-guide/key-pair-auth)** instead of a password.
+Unfortunately, many tools that connect to Snowflake do not support key pair authentication.

 ### BI tools

 Handling permissions for BI tools is somewhat challenging due to the limitations of permissions in Snowflake and the interaction between Snowflake and dbt.